json469/sound_doctrine/README.md

 # Sound Doctrine
 An iOS/Android app created in Flutter to provide local access to the tested creeds, confessions and articles of the historical protestant reformed church.
-Currently includes: Apostle's Creed, Nicene Creed, Athanasian Creed, Heidelberg Catechism, and Belgic Confession.
+Currently includes: Apostle's Creed, Nicene Creed, Athanasian Creed, Chalcedonian Creed, Council of Orange, Second Council of Constantinople, Nintey-five Theses, Belgic Confession, Heidelberg Catechism, and Westminster Confession.

 ## Getting Started